GDPR-Compliant Analytics: The Complete Setup Guide for 2026

 - Consent — User explicitly agrees (opt-in)

-- Legitimate Interest — You have a valid business reason AND it doesn’t override user rights
+- Legitimate Interest — You have a valid business reason AND it does not override user rights

-Here’s the key insight: if your analytics tool doesn’t collect personal data, you may not need consent at all.
+Here is the key insight: if your analytics tool does not collect personal data, you may not need consent at all.

 2. Data Minimization

 Only collect what you actually need.
-This is where traditional analytics tools fail — they collect everything by default, including data you’ll never use.
+This is where traditional analytics tools fail — they collect everything by default, including data you will never use.

 3. Purpose Limitation

-Data collected for analytics can’t be used for advertising (unless you have separate consent).
+Data collected for analytics cannot be used for advertising (unless you have separate consent).
 This is exactly why Google Analytics is problematic — Google uses the data for their ad network.

 4. Storage Limitation